Returning User Verification

 A one-time code proves they own the email address — and nothing more (see OTP is not proof of age).

-A new VP token is issued for shop-b.com
+A new VP token is issued for this origin

 No camera, no ID scan.
 The next visit passes at Tier 1.